 He says, "The exercise doesn't need to be magical, but the way the child relates to it does.
 You'll be surprised at the exercises they will do when the exercise is wrapped up in something they love."

 Or follow these easy steps from Simple Kids to create your own backyard obstacle course using cones.

 Step 2: Do a hoop dance

-"One exercise we love to do as a family is Playground Olympics," says Dr. Christina Schlacter.
-"The rules: You have to go through all the playground equipment (swing on swings, slide down slides, climb all the bars, hand walk the monkey bars) — whoever gets through first wins.
-Do this for a half hour and you'll burn 200-300 calories!"
+"One exercise we love to do as a family is Playground Olympics," says Dr. Christina Schlachter.
+"The rules are as follows: You have to go through all the playground equipment (swing on swings, slide down slides, climb all the bars and hand-walk the monkey bars), and whoever gets through first wins.
+Do this for a half-hour and you'll burn 200-300 calories!"

 Step 4: Jump on the trampoline

 Did you know that just 10 minutes of jumping on a trampoline can equal the health benefits of running for half an hour!